 - Finally, when the contract ended, I could freeze their accounts with 1 click so my business’ info is safe!

 This promotion is only available for the Business Starter and Business Standard packages.
-There are a few differences between these 2 plans.
-The main differences are that the standard plan comes with much more storage space (2 TB as opposed to 30 GB) and lets you record video meetings.
-If you want to see a more detailed comparison of the different plans and pricing, see our guide to Google Workspace promo codes.
+There are a few differences between these 2 plans; the standard plan comes with much more storage space (2 TB as opposed to 30 GB) and lets you record video meetings.
 But in general, the standard plan is only worth the extra money if you have a lot of files that you need to store or if you work as part of a team that does a lot of collaborative work remotely, otherwise I’d go with the basic package.

 Enter your email below to get your coupon code!
 Google requires that we send them individually.